creightonmonson/ISE_IAC/README.md

 ```

 ## Why Automate ISE?
-Eliminate Human Error: Stop "fat-fingering" dACLs and shared secrets.
+Eliminate Human Error: Control the intent of the security posture through defined variables and remove the risk of "fat-fingering" an ACL or IP.
 If it's in the YAML, it's in the network.

 Auditability: Every change is tracked in Git.
 You know who changed a policy and why through commit history.